peterkaminski/about-obsidian/Obsidian, an On-Ramp to Massive Wiki.md

 - A Tool
 - A System (workflow)

-_A system/workflow is a set of opinions about how things should be done._
+_a system/workflow is a set of opinions about how things should be done._

 ---